alvinedrada/alvinedrada.github.io/essays/coding-standards.md

 ---
 layout: essay
 type: essay
-title: Coding Standards: Necessary or Waste of Time?
+title: Coding Standards, Necessary or Waste of Time?
 # All dates must be YYYY-MM-DD format!
 date: 2021-02-11
 labels: